-o.
+•o.
 Intangible assets

-Intangible assets are identifiable non-monetary assets without physical substance which are acquired from third parties or which are developed internally.
+Intangible assets are identifiable non-monetary assets without physical substance which are acquired from third parties or

 Goodwill

 Goodwill represents a payment made by the acquirer in anticipation of future economic benefits from assets that are not able to be individually identified and separately recognised.
 Goodwill is only recognised when the business combinations are made onerously.